FairlieAgile/fairlie-agile-components/libs/ui/dev-banner/README.md

-# ui-dev-container
+# ui-dev-banner

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test ui-dev-container` to execute the unit tests.
+Run `nx test ui-dev-banner` to execute the unit tests.